 Why does my cat scratch the wall after she poops?

 Your cat scratches the wall after she poops to remove any stuck clumping cat litter stuck in between her paws.

 Cat scratching is an expression of normal behavior and constitutes 15% of feline complaints by cat owners.
 From cat scratching the litter box to furniture to carpets, cat clawing is a real issue that needs to be addressed.

 Cats will scratch the cat litter boxes for various reasons as outlined:

 Discouraging your cat from scratching the litter box won’t be successful without providing an acceptable substitute.

-If you attempt to punish your cat, you will simply teach him to run away from you rather than stopping the scratching.
+If you attempt to punish your cat, you will simply teach him to run away from you rather than stop the excessive scratching.

-By implementing the outlined ways to prevent your cat from scratching the litter box, you will solve this issue almost decisively.
+By implementing the outlined ways to prevent your cat from excessive litter box scratching, you will solve this issue almost decisively.

 Is cat clawing the litter box affecting your relationship with your cat?
 Implement these solutions and see the change.